Azerbaijan Museum of Geology: Regional geology

 The Regional Geography section includes distinct geological maps reflecting stratigraphy, lithology, petrography, tectonics, magnetism, morphology, mud volcanoes, underground mineral waters and mineral deposits.
 The geological map of the republic is based on relief on the scale of 1: 100 000.
 This section also includes geological, quaternary deposits of Azerbaijan, mud volcanoes, minerals, maps of the oil and gas states, as well as the geological map of the Caucasus in the scale of 1: 500,000. is displayed.
 In addition, Kern samples and geological cross-section from deep wells drilled in Saatli are preserved.
 This section also featured more than 510 rare rocks, ore, mono-mineral and druza, geodata samples.

 Mineral raw material base of the Republic

 Mineral raw material base of the Republic consists of two sections.

-In sculptures and podiums section of the Scythian Mineral Deposits have been taken from various fields of the republic and are composed of black, color, noble and others. geometric maps, cross sections, photographs of mountain industry objects, special stands, albums are displayed.
+In the sculptures and podiums section of the Scythian Mineral Deposits have been taken from various fields of the republic and are composed of black, color, noble and others.
+Geometric maps, cross-sections, photographs of mountain industry objects, special stands, albums are displayed.

 Nonmetallic raw materials the building materials sources section begin with a stand reflecting underground, mineral, thermal and fresh water.
 Mining, dolomite, zeolite, quartz, calcite (sulphate), sulfur arsenic, listvenite, obsidian-perlite, barite, kaolin, bentonite, natural dye and many other examples from the important fields and manifestations of mountain-chemistry and the mountain industry are demonstrated.
 A great part of the exposition is made of natural decorative stones and stands.